An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Black Stone Minerals Lp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how BSM stock compares to 2,000+ US-based stocks, and to peers in the Energy Minerals sector and Oil & Gas Production industry.
+We show how BSM stock compares to 2,000+ US-based stocks, and to peers in the Mining, Quarrying, and Oil and Gas Extraction sector and Crude Petroleum and Natural Gas Extraction industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Black Stone Minerals is one of the largest owners of oil and natural gas mineral interests in the United States.
 The Company owns mineral interests and royalty interests in 41 states in the continental United States.
 Black Stone believes its large, diversified asset base and long-lived, non-cost-bearing mineral and royalty interests provide for relatively stable production and reserves over time, with minimal operating costs or capital requirements, allowing the majority of generated cash flow to be distributed to unitholders.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.